alsosprachben/mnvkd/README.md

  2. protecting a threading library makes a proper virtual kernel, therefore
  3. protecting a userland threading library (without kernel threads, with event-based userland scheduling) makes an extremely fast virtual kernel, therefore
  4. providing a memory-safe M:N processing solution.

+`mnvkd` is a proof of concept for a novel deductive network poller:
+ 1. to optimally reduce the number of I/O system calls.
+ 2. where the poller knows when I/O will block, so it knows when to flush and poll.
+ 3. where vector-based ring buffers are used to optimize I/O copying.

+`mnvkd` is a proof of concept for a novel memory layout:
+ 1. where structured programming can also involve a structured memory layout that aligns data-structure with code-structure, dramatically reducing cache misses.
+ 2. that reduces the need for large amounts of on-die cache, meaning that expensive server processes are no longer needed.
+ 3. that greatly simplifies userland memory protection.

 ### Soft-Real-Time